AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/field-types.md

 #### Content Fragment {#content-fragment}

-The AEM Content Fragment picker can be used to select a content fragment and its variations (if required).
+The Content Fragment picker can be used to select a [Content Fragment](/help/sites-cloud/authoring/fragments/content-fragments.md) and its variations (if required).
 It offers an additional configuration.

 |Configuration|Value Type|Description|Required|
 |---|---|---|---|